-A Subway Tile Backsplash Install
+Subway Tile Backsplash Install

 When you just need a classic…

-…then you can’t go wrong with a white subway tile backsplash.
+You can’t go wrong with a white subway tile backsplash.
 This post describes how to replace a kitchen backsplash with maximum results for minimal cost.
 If you’re looking for a simple backsplash solution as part of either a kitchen repair or complete makeover, then read on for tips!

 The Situation

-Also, this backsplash was quite slapdash to begin with.
-A previous home flipper had used a real cut-rate kitchen tile contractor.
-Here are some examples of how NOT to properly tile around switches and window ledges:
+This meant that the tile subway backsplash had to be redone as well.
+Fortunately for them, perversely, the previous backsplash was quite slapdash to begin with.
+A previous home flipper had used the absolute lowest bidder, with terrible results.
+Here are some examples of how NOT to properly tile around window ledges, under cabinets, and around outlets and switches:

 The Design

-These folks had just spent a lot of money on a completely unplanned emergency kitchen cabinet and countertop replacement water damage repair “remodel”, and therefore had a pretty tight leftover home insurance reimbursement budget for finishing bits like a new backsplash.
-Fortunately, a simple yet classic subway tile backsplash design uses the least expensive materials possible.
+Remember that these folks had just spent a lot of money on a completely unplanned emergency kitchen cabinet and countertop replacement project.
+So, they had a pretty tight leftover home insurance reimbursement budget for the new backsplash.

 “Looking for classic white and grey, you say?”